KognitionAI/pilecv4j-opencv-packaging/README.md

 Install the opencv packaging using maven by pointing to the opencv install by setting OPENCV_INSTALL and running the build script.

-On windows, from git-bash you can invoke something like:
+On windows, from git-bash, MSYS/MinGW, or Cygwin you can invoke something like:

 ```MVN=/c/utils/apache-3.2.2/bin/mvn OPENCV_INSTALL=`cygpath -w /c/Users/[user]/projects/opencv-3.2.0` ./package.sh```